 The Yellowstone Center for Resources (YCR) was created in March 1993 to centralize the park's science and resource management functions.
 The goals of the YCR are to:

-Biologists and technicians in this branch inventory, monitor, research and manage some of the most high profile and controversial resources in the National Park Service, including bison, grizzly bears, wolves, and Yellowstone's native cutthroat trout.
+This branch is responsible for conserving and restoring native species and the ecosystem processes that sustain them.
+The biologists in this branch research and manage some of the most high profile and controversial resources in the National Park Service, including bison, grizzly bears, wolves, and Yellowstone's native cutthroat trout.

-The staff in this program inventory, monitor, manage and conduct research on the vast array of vegetation communities in Yellowstone.
+The staff in this branch inventory, monitor, manage, and conduct research on the vast array of vegetation communities in Yellowstone.
 Their efforts include inventory and control of invasive and non-native plants, protection of rare plants and wetland communities, vegetation monitoring and ecological restoration, and efforts to prevent aquatic invasive species from invading park waters.

 The specialists in this branch document, monitor, and protect a suite of cultural resources including archeological sites, historic structures, cultural landscapes, museum collections, archives, and library collections.
 They also conduct government-to-government consultations with Native American nations that have a traditional association with the park and its resources.